qwell/NoPixel-minigame/README.md

 # NoPixel Bank Hack Minigame
 An attempt to recreate as closely as possible the bank hack minigame on the whitelisted GTA server NoPixel.
 Feel free to 🌟**star**🌟 the project if you like it.
-Click the thumbnail bellow to try it out!
+Click the thumbnail below to try it out!

 [![](thumbnail.jpg)](https://jesper-hustad.github.io/NoPixel-minigame/index)